Flèche bas

 publishers

-We are proud and honoured to have welcomed 13,400 new members this year, from all walks of life and all repertoires.
-Thank you for your trust and welcome to your home!
+We are proud and honoured to have welcomed 13,400 new members over the course of this past year, artists from all walks of life and in every style.
+Thank you for your trust and welcome home!

 Morrissey (United Kingdom), singer-songwriter